thomasgeissl/ofxLiveSet/README.md

 * can be easily extended

 ### Gui
-It comes with an ofxGui, a web based gui will probably be added in the future.
+It comes with an ImGui.

 ### Mappable parameters
 Almost all parameters are midi, key and osc mappable.